buresdv/TBX-Scope/README.md

 ## Why make this?
 I often have to work with TBX files while doing translations.
 I got bored of opening them up in slow and clunky CAT software, so I made this utility to open and read them blazingly fast

-## Have you found this app interesting?
+## Have you found this app useful?
 [![Buy me a pizza](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/davidbures)

 ## Roadmap